SketchResponse/sketchresponse/docs/polar_grader.md

 http://localhost:5000/polar_grader
 ```

 You should see the configured Sketch Tool.
-If you draw a straight(ish) line and press the check button you will get accept message.
-If the line is not straight enough, you will get a reject message.
+If you draw a circular(ish) line, place a point with an angular coordinate of PI/4(ish) and press the check button you will get accept message.
+If the line is not circular enough, or the point is too far off angle you will get a reject message.